weakish/weakish.github.com/dive-into/ts-check.md

-# Fight for Type Safety.
-Stand with JavaScript.
+# Fight for Type Safety Stand with JavaScript

 TypeScript 2.3 and later support type-checking JavaScript files with JSDoc types.
 And JSDoc's uses the Closure Compiler's type language,